Shushishtok/covertrevolt/index.md

 <summary><p style="font-size:20px;display:inline;font-weight:bold;cursor:pointer">CR#03: Retake the Industrial Area</summary>

 ### Preconditions Unlocked In This Mission:
-* Destroy a church at the south-east side of the map with the precondition Church #2 Destroyed? enabled.
+* Destroy the church at the south-east side of the map with the precondition **Church #2 Destroyed?** enabled.
 	* Unlocks the precondition **Church #3 Destroyed?** in CR#04 and CR#05.
 * Capture and Keep the Oil Refineries at the north western part of the map.
 Unlocks the precondition **Oil Refineries Captured?** in CR#05.